-You should also consult the Spring 2011 final exam schedule when scheduling classes.
+You should also consult the Spring final exam schedule when scheduling classes.
 The exam schedule and the exam rescheduling rules are located on the Academics webpage.
 Please confirm your exam schedule and resolve all scheduling conflicts prior to making travel plans for the winter break.
+Please also take into consideration that winter weather may cause delays or cancellations, and make allowances in your travel plans for necessary exam rescheduling in that case.

-In addition, you can schedule an advising session with Anne Sherman, Assistant Dean for Academic Advising, to discuss course selection.
-To schedule an appointment, please e-mail Dean Sherman at email@example.com.
+In addition, you can schedule an advising session with Amanda Lacoff, Assistant Dean, Academic Initiatives, to discuss course selection.
+To schedule an appointment, please contact Dean Lacoff.

 Duke Law School faculty establish the rules and policies that govern a student's ability to earn a law degree from Duke University.
 The rules and policies are located on the Duke Law Academics webpage and select rules are included in the academic planners distributed every year by the Office of Student Affairs.
 Duke Law's rules conform to the ABA Standards for Approval of Law Schools.

 Students may not take fewer than 12 credits or more than 16 credits in any given semester, unless a student seeks permission from the Dean’s Office prior to enrollment.
-Students should contact Anne Sherman in the Office of Student Affairs to seek such permission.
+Students should contact Dean Amanda Lacoff to seek such permission.

 In order to fulfill credit requirements, a typical JD-seeking student should average 13.5 credits per semester during 2L and 3L years.
 A typical JD/LLM student who takes the standard 1L curriculum, no additional classes in the spring of his or her 1L year, and attends the summer institute, should average 15.25 credits per semester.
 A typical student earning a dual degree with another school or department at Duke should average 10.5 law school credits (plus credits required of the other school or department) per semester.